Published February 6, 2019 | Updated October 4, 2021

-Most of you have an ongoing need for commercial equipment, just like you have an ongoing need for groceries.
+Most business owners have an ongoing need for commercial equipment, just like you have an ongoing need for groceries.
 It’s natural to think about buying as independent, one-off transactions.

 Many of the biggest equipment-related costs are not found on the purchase invoice.
-But ongoing maintenance, idle assets not producing ROI, equipment failures, and the like can radically impact a company’s total cost of ownership.
+But on idle assets not producing ROI, ongoing maintenance, and equipment failures, which can radically impact a company’s total cost of ownership.

 Companies often spend too much on these operating expenses because of a transactional approach to paying for equipment.
 This can lead to missing longer-term implications that could carry a big price tag.

 Better results might require new thinking.
 What if you looked at equipment finance as a strategy instead of a transaction?
-Here are 4 steps to help you think bigger:
+Here are four steps to help you think bigger:

 - Focus on how you use the equipment.
 If you look beyond the asset purchase to how you actually use the equipment, your finance structure can be customized around your usage.
 This way you don’t have a surplus of idle assets that you may be overpaying for or find yourself running equipment until the wheels fall off for no real financial benefit

 - Buy the right equipment instead of the available equipment.
 Equipment financing can help you more easily afford the assets that are best for your long-term operational needs, as opposed to a transactional approach that is focused on the cheapest way to acquire a lesser asset today

 - Look at the whole financial picture.
 Would a seasonal payment structure help you meet your cash flow requirements?
 Is the asset part of a larger financial picture where soft costs like installation and services are included?
 Do different assets need to be financed differently?
 Transactional thinking may offer an affordable way to acquire an asset but still not fit as well as alternative solutions when the whole financial picture is considered